The new ETIAS guide explained...

 When does ETIAS come into force and will I need a visa?

-Most likely yes, but the European Union says: “Starting in the first half of 2025, some 1.4 billion people from over 60 visa-exempt countries are required to have a travel authorisation to enter most European countries.”
+The European Union says: “Starting in the first half of 2026, some 1.4 billion people from over 60 visa-exempt countries are required to have a travel authorisation to enter most European countries.”

-The EU also says: “The launch of Etias in mid-2025 will be followed by a transitional period of at least six months.
-This means that, for travel during this time, travellers should already apply for their Etias travel authorisation, but those without one will not be refused entry as long as they fulfil all remaining entry conditions.”
+They had said historically that: “The launch of ETIAS in mid-2025 will be followed by a transitional period of at least six months.
+This means that, for travel during this time, travellers should already apply for their ETIAS travel authorisation, but those without one will not be refused entry as long as they fulfil all remaining entry conditions.”

-So it will not be mandatory for prospective UK visitors to apply online for permission to enter the Schengen Area until November 2025 at the earliest, but it’s worth planning ahead.
+So it will not be mandatory for prospective UK visitors to apply online for permission to enter the Schengen Area until October 12th this year, but it’s worth planning ahead, especially if you are planning a trip in autumn.

 TOP TRAVEL TIPS